BY RAVEN KENNEDY

 Slade was infuriatingly hot in this book.
 We love a man that lives to not just give his woman the bare minimum but lifts her up and helps her to discover her real power.
 Their relationship was a breathe of fresh air after all the crap misogynistic men we’ve encountered in these books.
 I looked forward to their scenes together, especially the steamy ones.
 Their extremely long game of slow burn finally goes up in flames and it was everything I wanted and more.

 Auren finally gets the backbone I’ve been begging for.
 She’s got a plan and she’s going to save herself.
-I was so impressed with her and love her big heart.
+She impressed me with her and love her big heart.
 We get to learn more of her past and I just can’t imagine being that kind after everything she endured.
-She’s constantly been my favorite things about these books and her character development has been amazing to read but I do think it was a tad too drawn out.
+She has constantly been the highlight of these books.
+While her character development has been amazing to read, it felt a tad too drawn out.

 Kennedy knows how to leave us wanting more at the end of every book.
 The cliffhanger is no less brutal than the others, but I’m definitely more invested in it.
 After that ending I have no idea what’s next in this series.
 If you need me I’ll just be pining for Glow and more Slade.